The Minimization of Random Hypergraphs: Introduction

-The analysis of random (hyper-)graphs naturally uses tools from combinatorics and probability theory.
-Conversely, it has always helped to advance the fields by sharpening those tools~\cite{BergeHypergraphs,Bollobas01RandomGraphs,Hofstad16RandomGraphs}.
-We improve the upper bound of the Chernoff--Hoeffding theorem~\cite{Hoeffding63Inequalities} on the tails of the binomial distribution with the help of an observation by Klar~\cite{Klar00TailProbabilities} on the relation between the distribution function and the probability mass function.
-There were some refined inequalities known before.
-By Cram{\'e}r's theorem~\cite{Cramer38SurUn}, Chernoff--Hoeffding is asymptotically tight up to subexponential factors.
-The gap was subsequently reduced to order $\Or(\sqrt{n})$, cp.~\cite{Ash90InformationTheory}, we close it down to a constant.
-There also exist some comparatively tight bounds based on the normal limit of the binomial distribution.
+The analysis of random (hyper-)graphs naturally builds on tools from combinatorics and probability theory.
+Conversely, it has always helped to advance those fields by improving on known techniques~\cite{BergeHypergraphs,Bollobas01RandomGraphs,Hofstad16RandomGraphs}.
+The binomial distribution is used all throughout science to describe complex systems emerging from the overlapping effects of many independent choices.
+Its typical behavior is well understood, as described in the central limit theorem and the strong law of large numbers.
+Bounding its tails, however, remains the subject of ongoing research.
+The resulting concentration inequalities play a significant role in the theory of large deviations~\cite{Deuschel84LargeDeviations,Dembo10LargeDeviations}, the analysis of randomized algorithms and search heuristics~\cite{Mitzenmacher17Probablility,Dubhashi09ConcentrationOfMeasure,Doerr20Evolutionary}, as well as computational learning~\cite{Kearns94ComputationalLearning}, to name a few examples.
+In this work, we sharpen the tail inequalities of the Chernoff--Hoeffding theorem~\cite{Hoeffding63Inequalities}.
+We prominently use a result by Klar~\cite{Klar00TailProbabilities} on the relation between the distribution function and the probability mass function.
+Some refined inequalities have been known before.
+By Cram{\'e}r's theorem~\cite{Cramer38SurUn}, Chernoff--Hoeffding is asymptotically tight up to subexponential factors and the gap has subsequently been reduced to $\Or(\sqrt{n})$, see~\cite{Ash90InformationTheory}.
+We close it down to a constant.
+There also exist comparatively tight bounds based on the normal limit of the binomial distribution.
 Contributions by Prokhorov~\cite{Prokhorov53Asymptotic} and later Slud~\cite{Slud77BinomialLaw} founded major lines of research in that direction.
-However, we avoid this approach since the normal approximation cannot be expressed in terms of elementary functions.
-Also, it tends to place unnecessary restrictions on the success probability $p$ when deriving non-asymptotic results.
+However, we avoid this approach and give a purely combinatorial argument since the normal approximation cannot be expressed in terms of elementary functions.
+Also, it tends to place unnecessary restrictions on the sampling probability $p$ for non-asymptotic results.

 \subparagraph*{Outline.}